 Apple’s virtual assistant Siri, can be helpful, funny, and sometimes irritating.

-You can ask it to do almost anything for you from translation, to getting information on the weather or news, schedule calls and send text messages, find a bedtime story or movie times, or check your emails if you’re too lazy to do it yourself.
+You can ask it to do almost anything for you from translation to getting information on the weather or news, schedule calls and sending text messages, finding a bedtime story or movie times, or checking your emails if you’re too lazy to do it yourself.

 Siri replaced Voice Control to make it a lot easier for you to get stuff done, but it also has its fair share of mistakes.
 Plus, if you’re overly concerned about your privacy, you wouldn’t want Siri listening in every time you’re talking.